1978 Pacific typhoon season: Retirement

-Due to extreme damages and death toll caused by Typhoon Rita (Kading), PAGASA retired the name Kading in its auxiliary list.
-The name replaced was Katring.
+Due to extreme damages and death toll caused by Typhoons Olive (Atang) and Rita (Kading), PAGASA retired the names Atang from its main list and Kading from its auxiliary list.
+They were replaced by Akang and Katring from the 1982 season.

 Season effects

 This table will list all the storms that developed in the northwestern Pacific Ocean west of the International Date Line and north of the equator during 1978.
 It will include their intensity, duration, name, areas affected, deaths, missing persons (in parentheses), and damage totals.
 Classification and intensity values will be based on estimations conducted by the JMA.
 All damage figures will be in 1978 USD.
 Damages and deaths from a storm will include when the storm was a precursor wave or an extratropical low.